Intensive 20 month course providing pre-registration training in dietetics for science graduates.

 The module provides an integrated overview of food science and microbiology including the structure of major food components, processing and elements of food microbial safety.
 Students are introduced to some commercial constraints relevant to the large-scale production of food that is affordable, palatable and safe.

-This module is a 14 week dietetics clinical placement within a dietetics department approved for training student dietitians, incorporating tutorials and seminars as appropriate.
+This is a 14-week practice-based learning module within a dietetics department approved for training student dietitians, incorporating tutorials and seminars as appropriate.
 It will allow student dietitians to begin developing the skills and knowledge required for effective dietetics practice.

 Clinical Competency in Dietetics

-This synoptic module allows students to demonstrate competence in clinical dietetics practice by the integration of academic and placement modules completed throughout the course.
+This module allows students to demonstrate clinical professional competence in dietetics by the application and integration of academic and from practice based learning completed throughout the course.

 Professional Competency in Dietetics

-This synoptic module allows postgraduate students to demonstrate competence in professional dietetics practice by the integration of academic and placement modules completed throughout the course.
+This module allows postgraduate students to demonstrate competence in professional dietetics practice by the integration of academic and practice-based learning modules completed throughout the course.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.